electrikmilk/cherri/compiler/actions.md

 }
 ```

 The `defaultValue` takes an `actionArgument`, you must give a value type and value.
-This defines a default value if no value
-is specified, to require a value, simply don't define this field.
-Default values should only be given after any required values
-otherwise they are pointless.
+This defines a default value for this argument, this is used to compare the value given to the default value for this action paramter, we then print a warning that this argument value could be removed.
+This is mainly for booleans and enums.

-`optional` tells Cherri that this parameter is completely optional for this action.
-It will not write a key value pair for this parameter if it is optional and has no value.
-The Shortcuts app does this with many parameters that it has a default value for, if an actions parameter is not specified, it fills in the gap and goes with the default value for that parameter for that action.
+`optional` tells Cherri that this parameter is completely optional for this action. this defaults to false.
+It will not write a key value pair for this parameter if it is optional and no argument value is given.

+The Shortcuts app does this with many parameters that it has a default value for, if an actions parameter is not specified, it fills in the gap and goes with the default value for that parameter for that action as defined in the Shortcuts app itself for that action.
 This should be done when possible as it makes for a much smaller Shortcut file on average.

-Do not use `optional` and `defaultValue` in tandem, it's pointless.

 The `key` is used if there is no need to process arguments when the action is called.
 If you use `key` to specify the key of this action parameter, do not add a call to the action definition, otherwise this is pointless and will be ignored.